Peter Queally (fighter): Bellator MMA

 With a record of 11-4-1, Queally signed with renowned American mixed martial arts promotion Bellator in 2018 and lost his Bellator debut against fellow Irish fighter Myles Price at Bellator 217 on February 23, 2019, at the 3Arena Dublin, Ireland.
 The fight was labeled as the "biggest fight in Irish MMA history" by fellow coach John Kavanagh due to the pair of fighters having previously trained under Straight Blast Gyms which Myles Price leaving to American Kickboxing Academy in San Jose, California to help current UFC Lightweight Champion Khabib Nurmagomedov spar in Khabib's scheduled fight against Irish fighter Conor McGregor at UFC 229 on 7 October 2018.
 The fight ended with a split decision victory for Myles Price.

 Queally face Ryan Scope on September 27, 2019, at Bellator 227.
 Making a come back, Queally defeated Scope via TKO in the second round.

 Queally was scheduled to face Brent Primus at Bellator 240.
 However, Queally was forced to pull out on January 30, 2020, with a LCL tear.
 He stated that he was ‘absolutely devastated’ to not be featuring at the event.

 Queally faced Patricky Pitbull at Bellator 258 on May 7, 2021.
 After Queally caused a cut on Patricky's forehead from an elbow while was on the bottom, the doctor stopped the fight between rounds after the cutman was unable to stop the bleeding.

 Queally rematched against Patricky Pitbull for Bellator 270 on November 5, 2021.
 On October 6, 2021, Patricky's younger brother and Bellator MMA Lightweight Champion Patrício Pitbull announced he was vacating the title.
 Patricky Pitbull vs. Peter Queally was then set to be for the vacant Bellator MMA Lightweight Championship.
 Queally lost the bout via second round technical knockout.

 Queally was scheduled to face Kane Mousah on February 25, 2022, at Bellator 275.
 However, he was forced to withdraw due to an undisclosed injury.

 Queally faced former UFC Lightweight champion Benson Henderson on September 23, 2022, at Bellator Dublin.
 He lost the bout via unanimous decision.

 Queally faced Bryce Logan on February 25, 2023, at Bellator 291.
 He lost the fight via TKO in the second round.

+Returning to welterweight, Queally faced Daniele Miceli on September 23, 2023 at Bellator 299.
+The bout ended in a no contest after an illegal soccer kick in the opening minute of round one rendered Queally unable to continue.